ajami1331/araf.aljami.me/src/pages/blogs/first-post-hello-world.md

 ---
 Hello World!
 So this it?

-Hi, I am Araf Al-Jami, a Software Engineer by trade and a Master Procrastinator by fate.
+Hi, I am Araf Al Jami, a Software Engineer by trade and a Master Procrastinator by fate.
 I was meaning to start a blog, but as a master procrastinator, I thought it was more important to write a static blogger first.
 And then, I just forget about this.
 Hmm.